djalbat/murmuration/README.md

     npm install

-Remember that it is the aforementioned specific packages that you should install, however.
+Remember that it is the aforementioned specific packages that you should install in most cases, however.

 ## Usage

 ### Getting and releasing connections

-The `Connection` class's static ``fromConfiguration()` method takes configuration and callback arguments:
+The static `fromConfiguration()` method of the `Connection` class takes configuration and callback arguments:

 ```
 const configuration = { ... };